mossblaser/Stumpy/README.rst

 Tip: Whitespace is optional in the above arguments, e.g. ``r1=0xFFFF`` is equivalent to ``r 1 = 0xFFFF``.

+Note: And yes, numerical values are just passed straight into an eval with no sanity checking -- what-cha gonna' do about it, punk?

 When the CPU is stepped, the time (in steps) is printed (in binary) followed by the instruction as loaded from the location indicated by the PC followed by a